Explore International Relations from Paris and obtain a postgraduate degree from one of the UK’s top universities.

 The MA in International Relations is concerned with analysing the key issues and concepts in world politics.
 The programme will provide you with a sophisticated theoretical and applied understanding of international relations including areas of expertise such as war and security, globalisation and development, and US foreign policy.
 The programme enables you to develop a set of analytical skills and knowledge that will allow you to think, talk and write critically about contemporary international issues, as well as building a firm foundation for further study.

 Students on this programme benefit from an integrated and flexible approach when it comes to teaching.
-The programme will be delivered through a combination of workshops, guest lectures and seminars throughout the year at the University of London’s Paris Campus.
+The programme will be delivered through a combination of workshops, guest lectures and seminars throughout the year at the University of London Institute in Paris Campus.

 Queen Mary University of London (QMUL) is a member of the Russell Group of leading research-intensive universities in the UK.
 QMUL is rated amongst the top 20 in the UK for its research in Politics and International Relations.
 University of London Institute in Paris, is an integral part of the University of London and is the UK’s leading University in France.
 Queen Mary University of London has a long standing academic partnership with ULIP and this collaboration brings the expertise of QMUL's School of Politics and International Relations to the heart of Paris.